 We pride ourselves in finding your Ancestor and your connection with Ireland.
-At My Ireland Heritage you can achieve all your goals.
+At My Ireland Family Heritage you can achieve all your goals.
 Seán and his team will be with you every step off the way through the research process, the findings and ultimately travel with you on your journey to your home coming.

 In many cases we unearth Documents which are not on line (Unique Documents and Moments).
 We visit the exact Family home of the 1800s in any County of Ireland.
 Family may still live there after 200 years but failing that we unearth the families who have remained even if your family have emigrated.
 These are people with stories to tell you (Testimonials)

-A member of the My Ireland Heritage team will communicate with you throughout the process of research ensuring you feel included as part of the process of finding your past at all times.
-The My Ireland Heritage team is dedicated to visiting your ancestoral townland (Original Family Settlement / Home) prior to your tour to research local archives, churches and graveyards, communicate with the parish priest and locals.
+My Ireland Heritage team is dedicated to visiting your ancestral townland (Original Family Settlement / Home) prior to your tour to research local archives, churches and graveyards, and communicate with the parish priest and locals.
 Armed with this knowledge of your ancestors, a tailor made tour is created for you.

 To experience the history and heritage Real Ireland has to offer and get an in depth background with our expert guide.
 My Ireland Family Heritage suggest that you include a One Day Historical Tour which will enhance your Ancestral Townland Experience Tour which we can customise to your requirements.